acdlite/recompose/docs/API.md

 ): HigherOrderComponent
 ```

-Flattens an prop so that its fields are spread out into the props object.
+Flattens a prop so that its fields are spread out into the props object.

 ```js
 const enhance = compose(